olewsaa/Yacht-computer/RPi-settings.md

 - GL driver, OpenGL is needed, both Full KMS driver and Fake KMS driver works, suggestions from gamers is to use the full KMS.

+To test the OpenGL driver the mesa-utils come in handy.
+Install using `apt install mesa-utils`.

 ### Pi Configuration
 The graphical config tool offers a range of settings.
 It is generally a good idea to disable interfaces services that are not needed.
 I have turned off